cihanb/kubernetesdemo_rp/README.md

 * Getting Started with Redis Enterprise Pack and [Docker on Mac OSx](https://redislabs.com/redis-enterprise-documentation/installing-and-upgrading/docker/macos/),
 * Getting Started with Redis Enterprise Pack and [Docker on Linux](https://redislabs.com/redis-enterprise-documentation/installing-and-upgrading/docker/linux/)

 # Deploying (Redis<sup>e</sup> Pack) with Kubernetes on Google Cloud
 We will go through 4 steps to set up our cluster with Redis Enterprise Pack (Redis<sup>e</sup> Pack)
 * Step #1 - Create a kubernetes cluster on Google Cloud
 * Step #2 - Deploy the Redis Enterprise Pack (Redis<sup>e</sup> Pack) containers to Kubernetes cluster
 * Step #3 - Setup Redis Enterprise Pack (Redis<sup>e</sup> Pack) cluster
 * Step #4 - Create a Redis database and test your connectivity

+_Note: The deployment is deliberately simplified and is great for getting started with Kubernetes and Redis Enterprise Pack (Redis<sup>e</sup> Pack) fast.
+It certainly isn't intended for production use._

 ## Requirements
 When performing the steps, I used latest [Google Cloud SDK](https://cloud.google.com/sdk/) on MacOS.
 There may be slight differences with other operating systems.